Household economics: The unitary model

-Besides Becker described the households as a consumption and production unit.
+Furthermore, Becker described the households as a consumption and production unit.
 He compares the household as a small factory in his household production function.
 It produces basic commodities and the household try to choose the best combination of these commodities to maximize its utility function.
 The production of the households depends on both the time available and the available income.
 The less time the household spends on leisure activities, the higher the household's income.
 According to Becker, if the salary of one of the household members increases, it changes the incentives to work in the market and the other members will give up their career to spend their time in consumption activities.
 However in this theory Becker ignored that people can like their job without regardless of the amount of the salary.

 Becker also developed a general theory of family behavior for decisions concerning marriage, divorce, children and fertility.
 According to Becker, parents have to decide how many children they want and how much money and time they are willing to spend on them.
 Becker thinks that when his income increases the household will focus more on the "quality" of the children and therefore the parents prefer to reduce the number of children.
 His theory explains the decline in fertility in industrialized countries.
 Regarding marriage, Becker shows that an individual will decide to marry if the marginal cost of marriage is equal to the marginal income of marriage.

 Becker's work has led to a new focus on the analysis of households and their decisions.
 However, his analysis present some weakness and it lacks theoretical support.
 First Becker neglects intrahousehold inequality but also the existence of power.
 The unitary model has been very strongly criticized by feminist economists.

 The non-unitary household models developed from the 1990s onwards therefore set out to compensate for the weaknesses of the unitary approach.